bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attribute Contains Selector</h4>

-When looking to find an element based on part of an attribute value, but not an exact match, the asterisk character, &ast;, may be used within the square brackets of a selector.
+<p>When looking to find an element based on part of an attribute value, but
+not an exact match, the asterisk character, &ast;, may be used within the square brackets of a selector.
 The asterisk should fall just after the attribute name, directly before the equals sign.
-Doing so denotes that the value to follow only needs to appear, or be contained, within the attribute value.
+Doing so denotes that the value to follow only needs to appear, or be contained, within the attribute value.</p>

 <h4>CSS</h4>